 If navigating Montenegro and surrounding countries by car, you may encounter long wait times at the borders.
 We crossed to and from Bosnia & Herzegovina and Croatia at different times of the day with our wait times varying from 10 minutes to an hour (and this was outside of peak summer season!).
 If you’re following a strict schedule around the Balkans, factor in additional time for crossing the border.

-More information about Montenegro and planning your holiday can be found at the following website.
+Discover more about Montenegro and help plan your holiday at the following website.
 If you’re searching for first-hand recommendations and tips, this blog post will tell you what you need to know about travelling to Montenegro.

 Have you visited Montenegro?
 Share your travel experiences with us in the comments below!